-The key functions are staffed in a way, that they are not outsourced to third parties (with the exception of internal audit and actuarial function) but in such way that the holder of the function is active in Vienna and the deputy is active in Geneva.
+The key functions are staffed in a way, that if they are not outsourced to third parties, (that the holder of the function is active in Vienna and the deputy is active in Geneva.
 The tasks are the same as in Austria, and the activities of the established committees, composed of staff from both locations, cover the affairs of the entire company.